richardtallent/vue-simple-calendar/README.md

 #### last

-This class is added to the last day of the its month.
+This class is added to the last day of its month.

 #### selectionStart

-This class is added to the day specified by the selectionStart prop.
+This class is added to the day specified by the `selectionStart` prop.

 #### selectionEnd

-This class is added to the day specified by the selectionEnd prop.
+This class is added to the day specified by the `selectionEnd` prop.

 ### Calendar Item classes